-This is the underground spa grotto at the Grove Park Inn, located in the mountains of North Carolina.
+This is the underground spa grotto that I helped build at the Grove Park Inn, located in the mountains of North Carolina.
 It doesn’t get much better than this.

 This design by the famous Lucas Lagoons group has a lot going on.
 The grotto and waterfall provide a great area to relax, and the use of natural stone gives it a natural feel.
 Check out my lagoon pool design ideas article for more inspiration like this pool.

 This designer decided to put the spa inside the grotto, providing a great relaxing private area.
 The stonework here is also well done and a mix of a couple of different styles.

 Considering a grotto?
 Check out my complete grotto design guide.

 The Olympic pool is a classic lap pool design that you typically only see in commercial pool builds, not much in residential ones.
 I like the dome cover on this indoor Olympic pool.

 This Olympic pool in Munich has quite a unique ceiling design that dives into a hot tub/spa area for cooldowns.
 An exciting concept that has inspired a few other large builds over the years.

 This indoor pool is so simple yet elegant.
 The sliding doors that open towards the forest brighten and enlarge the space.

 For more ideas, please browse through my full article on indoor pool designs.

 This natural pool has so much going for it.
 A walk-in entrance, high grass on either side for privacy, and a great wooden deck towards the back that connects to the yard for a beautiful entertaining space.

 The terraced design of this natural pool looks like a beautiful and seamless addition to the overall outdoor space.
 The small footbridge from one area of the backyard to the other is also a nice touch.